Brewing with Alicat: Controlling carbon dioxide sparging

 The pressure differential enables the brewer to sparge carbon dioxide: the CO2 can be forced through a porous stone, which creates bubbles at the bottom of the tank.
 The multitude of tiny bubbles means that a great deal of gas surface area is in contact with the beer – which speeds up the dissolution of CO2 into the beer.

 Mass flow controllers offer a simple way of controlling CO2 sparging into the brite tank, as they can be used to control either pressure or flow rate of the CO2 that is delivered to the carbonation stone.
 Traditionally, pressure is the control variable used for carbonation.
 When the headspace pressure in the brite tank is equal to the pressure delivered to the carbonation stone, the brewer knows that the beer has reached equilibrium.
 At this point, the carbonation is complete.

 While controlling the mass flow rate instead of the pressure is unorthodox, it offers the advantage of knowing exactly how many volumes (mass, for the non-brewers among us) of CO2 have entered the brite tank.
 This makes mass flow a more precise measurement for carbonation, as it is not susceptible to changes due to temperature fluctuations.

-Alicat’s mass flow controllers also can be ordered with a totalizer option.
-The totalizer option allows the unit to track the total mass of volume of a given gas that has been delivered.
-With totalizer functionality, the total number of desired CO2 volumes can be pre-programmed to be dispensed at a specified flow rate.
-Using this method, both the amount of CO2 and the time period over which it is delivered are under control, keeping two process variables automated and consistent at one time.
+Alicat mass flow controllers specifically offer additional advantages to enable high-accuracy brewing.
+For one, they are multivariate, simultaneously measuring mass flow, volumetric flow, gas temperature, and gas pressure.
+They can also be ordered with a totalizer option, allowing the brewer to track the total mass of carbon dioxide delivered to the brite tank.
+The total number of desired CO2 volumes can be pre-programmed to be dispensed at a specified flow rate.
+This method enables control over both the amount of CO2 and the time period over which it is delivered.
+This allows the brewer to automate two process variables, maintaining maximum consistency between batches.